astronomer/astro-blog/posts/astronomer-registry.md

 The Registry's goal is to consolidate only the most crucial information a user needs to get started with a provider package and its modules, including access instructions, required parameters, and example DAGs.
 Our goal is to help users easily conceptualize how providers and modules are used contextually in DAGs.

-Note that Registry documentation does *not* conflict or compete with core Airflow documentation; in fact, the docs rendered on the Registry are built from the same source as the Airflow docs! instead, the Registry amalgamates Airflow docs, example DAGs, and quick access instructions to improve discoverability and access for the community.
+Note that Registry documentation does *not* conflict or compete with core Airflow documentation; in fact, the docs rendered on the Registry are built from the same source as the Airflow docs! instead, the Registry amalgamates Airflow docs, example DAGs, and quick access instructions from both the core Airflow repository and third-party repositories to improve discoverability and access across the entire ecosystem.

 ![Navigation](../assets/registry-3.gif)